beehive-lab/TornadoVM/assembly/src/docs/6_REDUCTIONS.md

 Tornado generates different OpenCL code depending on target device.
 If the target is the GPU, it performs full reductions within work-groups.
 If the target is the CPU, it performs full reduction within the same thread-id.
 Therefore, the size of the output varies depending on the device.
+This also means that a final reduction has to be performed after the GPU/Multi-threaded CPU execution.
 Line 3 obtains the size of the output when the target device is a GPU.